Zoning Board of Appeals

 - you will need to wear a mask and must maintain 6 feet of social distance from Zoning Board members, staff, and other members of the public.

-- Room 402 will be used as a waiting room in the event that there are more than 10 people in attendance.
+- Room 402 will be used as a waiting room.
 This room will have audio feed from Room 403 where the hearing is taking place.
 Masks and social distancing will also be required in this room.